azat-co/aws-intro/02-modules.md

 ---

-# Lab 4: ELB for Saving!
+# Lab 3: ELB for Save!

 Task: Create an app ELB with 2 targets which are Apache httpd servers in different AZs, make one fail and observe

-Detailed instruction in labs/lab-04.md
+Detailed instruction in labs/03-elb.md

 Time to finish: 15 min